Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/property-editors.md

 @if (wpf) {

-Additionally, a `TypeConverter` can be defined on the value class/struct/enum and can be used to convert the object to and from a string (e.g. for editing in a TextBox).
+Additionally, a `TypeConverter` can be defined on the value class/struct/enum and can be used to convert the object to and from a string (e.g., for editing in a TextBox).
 Many .NET primitives have built-in type converters that support string conversion.

 }